 It's very simple.

-Republican chairmanships are not going to roll back Obama ism.
+Republican chairmanships are not going to roll back Obamaism.

-The only thing it's going to ever have a prayer of repealing health care is not Republican chairmanships.
+The only thing that's going to roll this back, the only thing that's going to ever have a prayer of repealing health care is not Republican chairmanships.

-It's not Republican majorities, it is conservatives.
+It's not Republican majorities.

 There is a conservative ascendancy.